 - Missing Deadlines

 Accordingly, it’s imperative to produce competent outputs on deadline, and failure to do so will not only take a toll on expenses but can be detrimental to your company’s image, too.
-Customers are less likely to repeatedly acquire the products or services of a business who cannot provide to them on time.
+Customers are less likely to repeatedly acquire the products or services of a business that cannot provide to them on time.

-Outsourcing can help you resolve any issues with deadlines, as it can give you immediate access to extra workforce.
+Outsourcing can help you resolve any issues with deadlines, as it can give you immediate access to an extra workforce.
 Having more people means getting more work done in less time.
 In addition, if you choose to outsource employees, you have the liberty to hire people as needed, without being required to commit long-term.